charliejllewellyn/aws-security-workshop/prevention/README.md

 https://secur-loadb-1hhx56x4r3wyy-1780097981.us-east-1.elb.amazonaws.com
 ```

-**Note** you will recieve a certifictae warning in the browser because we used a self signed certificate which the browser will not trust.
+**Note** you will receive a certificate warning in the browser because we used a self-signed certificate which the browser will not trust.

 You will notice the traffic is now being served over SSL.